Micheal Barrow: High school

-After retiring from the NFL, Barrow got his start in coaching at his alma mater, Homestead High School, as the Assistant Head Coach and defensive coordinator for the 2006 season.
+After retiring from the NFL, Barrow started coaching at his alma mater, Homestead High School, as the Assistant Head Coach and defensive coordinator for the 2006 season.

 College

 Barrow was the Linebackers Coach and Special Teams Coordinator at his alma mater, the University of Miami, where he won two national championships as a player.
 He entered his 7th year on the Hurricanes' coaching staff going into the 2013 season.
-He was originally hired by former Miami Head Coach Randy Shannon in 2007, and was retained on staff by current Head Coach Al Golden when Golden was hired in 2010.
+He was originally hired by former Miami Head Coach Randy Shannon in 2007 and was retained on staff by current Head Coach Al Golden when Golden was hired in 2010.

 Professional

 Barrow was named the Linebackers Coach for the Seattle Seahawks on February 9, 2015.

 Personal life

 Barrow has four children: Mikenzi, Kaleb, John Michael, and Michael.